eni9889/ppsideloader/README.md

   - Click the Play button on the top left and the sideloaded app will start building
   - ***Please note that if this is the first time you are building the app, on your phone go to Settings -> General -> Devices and Trust the new profile***

+Loading other tweaks:
+  - Place a zip file named `pptweak.zip` at the root of the ppsideloader project alongside the `app.ipa` file.
+This zip file must be 1 level deep.
+Its contents will be copied into the app's bundle and any `dylibs` will be signed

 Configuration (modify values in PP_SIDELOADER_OPTIONS):
   - ***KEEP_ORIGINAL_APP_NAME:*** Do not add ++ to the installed app name
   - ***OVERWRITE_ORIGINAL_APP:*** If you want push notifications keep this true.
 If you want to install a duplicate app without push notifications set this to false